Trung28899/NodeJS-MVC/README.txt

 III.
 Module Notes:
-    1. Using MVC: setting up Controller
+    1. Setting up Controller:
         - Code in 2nd Commit
-        - See Controller/products.js and Controller/error.js
+        - See controller/products.js and controller/error.js
             > This is how you set up Controller
         - See app.js for 404 page
         - See routes/admin.js and routes/shop.js
             for products handling using Controller
             > This is how you import and use Controller

+    2. Setting up Models:
+        - Code in 3rd Commit
+        - See models/product.js to see how to export a models
+        - See controller/products.js to see how
+        to import and use the models

 IV.
 Other Notes: